-5. REQUIREMENTS 4 - WHERE A PROVIDER WORKS IN PARTNERSHIP WITH OTHER ORGANISATIONS, IT HAS IN PLACE EFFECTIVE ARRANGEMENTS TO ENSURE THAT THE ACADEMIC EXPERIENCE IS HIGH-QUALITY IRRESPECTIVE OF WHERE OR HOW COURSES ARE DELIVERED AND WHO DELIVERS THEM

-- 5.1 In practice, this means that when a course is designed and developed in partnership with an external organisation, the degree-awarding body's course approval processes consider and document responsibilities in relation to delivery, support and monitoring arrangements. - 5.2 The Company ensures that they only partner with reputable organisations in the legal sector.
-International partners are sourced by our Business Development Directors who generally have direct contacts within the Company or at times outside who can provide an accurate on the ground analysis of the educational institution the Company is considering partnering with.
-The Company carries out due diligence on all partnerships. - 5.3 For any partnerships that the Company has entered or will enter into in the future they will undertake appropriate due diligence to ascertain the level of risk in relying on its support and only proceed to establish a partnership where they are confident that the support is sustainable over the foreseeable future.
-All partnerships will be supported by legally binding contracts outlining obligations for both parties. - 5.4 Further, for any courses delivered through a partnership agreement with a face-to-face teaching element (typically 5% of the course) the Company learning model allows immediate switch to live online delivery if required.
-It is the Company's policy to retain the IP within the Company Group to ensure it is not reliant on partnerships for content, this means that the quality of material delivered to all students regardless of the partnership is consistent across the board.
+- 7. REQUIREMENTS 4 WHERE A PROVIDER WORKS IN PARTNERSHIP WITH OTHER ORGANISATIONS, IT HAS IN PLACE EFFECTIVE ARRANGEMENTS TO ENSURE THAT THE ACADEMIC EXPERIENCE IS HIGH-QUALITY IRRESPECTIVE OF WHERE OR HOW COURSES ARE DELIVERED AND WHO DELIVERS THEM - 7.1 In practice, this means that when a course is designed and developed in partnership with an external organisation, the degree-awarding body's course approval processes consider and document responsibilities in relation to delivery, support and monitoring arrangements. - 7.2 The Company ensures that they only partner with reputable organisations in the legal sector.
+International partners are sourced by our Business Development Directors who generally have direct contacts within the Company who can provide an accurate on the ground analysis of the educational institution the Company is considering partnering with.
+The Company carries out due diligence on all partnerships. - 7.3 For any partnerships that the Company has entered or will enter into in the future, they will undertake appropriate due diligence to ascertain the level of risk in relying on its support, and only proceed to establish a partnership where they are confident that the support is sustainable over the foreseeable future.
+All partnerships will be supported by legally binding contracts outlining obligations for both parties. - 7.4 For any courses delivered through a partnership agreement with a face-to-face teaching element (typically 5% of the course) the Company learning model allows immediate switch to live online delivery if required.
+It is the Company's policy to retain the IP within the Company group to ensure it is not reliant on partnerships for content.
+This means that the quality of material delivered to all students regardless of the partnership is consistent across the board.